pmarinov/qfeeds/README.md

 ## Implementation plan

+* Migrate to manifest v3 for Chrome
 * Make it work on Firefox (DONE)
-* MIGRATE to Dropbox as an alternative to the deprecated Google Drive Real Time API (DONE)
+* Migrate to Dropbox as an alternative to the deprecated Google Drive Real Time API (DONE)
 * Implement Mark All As Read
 * Implement display of unread counters